- GW Home

 College Courses Taken in High School

 If you have completed college courses while in high school, we generally grant credit if you received a grade of "C-" or better in the courses, and if the courses are similar to those offered at GW.
 In order to receive credit, you should have official transcripts sent to us as soon as possible.
-The University does place limitations on the amount of credit that will transfer.
-GW school specific regulations on transfer credit can be obtained for the University Bulletin or by contacting the appropriate Dean's office.

-An evaluation of your courses taken at other institutions is completed when you have been admitted to GW and comes with your letter of admission.
+For transfer students, an evaluation of your courses taken at other institutions is completed when you have been admitted to GW and comes with your letter of admission.
 This evaluation will give you an idea of which credits will transfer to GW; however, final determination of how this credit will be applied to a degree must be obtained from your academic adviser.

 A meeting with your adviser upon acceptance is encouraged to help you determine which courses will fulfill degree requirements for your intended major.